BradenStitt/COVID-19-Tracker/README.md

 # COVID-19 Tracker
 This is a web application that tracks COVID-19 cases worldwide.
-The application displays the total number of confirmed cases, deaths, and recoveries, as well as the daily changes in these numbers.
+The application displays the United States total number of confirmed cases, deaths, and recoveries, as well as the daily changes in these numbers.

 You can access the hosted application [here](https://covidtracker.herokuapp.com/).